hardinthepaints/ocean-app/README.md

 ## Installation

 1. Download .zip of repository
-2. Install Flask with `pip install Flask`
+2. Install requirements: `pip install -r requirements.txt`
 3. On OS X, Linux and Cygwin you mush indicate 'run.py' is an executable file: `chmod a+x run.py`
 4. Execute the script to start the server. `./run.py` or `python3 run.py`
 5. In your browser, open tests/javascript/javascript_test.html